leeatkinson/CloudFormationPreProcessor/README.md

         }
     },
     "fileIncludes": {
+        "directory": "<relative-path-of-files>",
+        "resources": {
             "<instance-or-launchconfig-name>": {
                 "config|<configset-name>": {
                     "/directory/foo.txt": "bar.txt"
                 }
             }
         }
     }
+}
 ```
-The file to include (in the above case, bar.txt) is located relative to the template file (in the above case, bar.txt should be located in the same dirctory as the template).
+The file to include (in the above case, bar.txt) is located relative to the fileIncludes' 'directory' path, which in turn is relative to the template file.

 Execution
 ---------